southernafro/airspace-hugo/exampleSite/content/english/blog/best-hydroponic-grow-tent.md

 The tent also increases the intensity of grow lights and retains heat to keep the whole grow room at the right temperature for plants, flowers, fruits, and vegetables such that they are able to thrive.

 The tent comes made from high quality plus its OVC free making it rather friendly to all plants.
-It has heavy duty zippers that do not open on their own at the same time are easy fir anyone trying to open them.
+It has heavy duty zippers that do not open on their own at the same time are easy for anyone trying to open them.

 #### Pros

 * Tent is made from Pvc free material making it very friendly to plants
-* The door unzips easily but is steady enough to hold out on it’s own
+* The door unzips easily but is steady enough to hold out on its own
 * The tent increases the intensity of plant growth
 * It keeps light locked in at all times leaving very little room for it to escape